UK inquiry into Weinstein widens

 - How the scandal unfolded

-Earlier this month, UK police confirmed they were investigating claims from three women that they were attacked in Westminster, Camden and west London.
+Earlier this month, UK police confirmed they were investigating claims from three women that they were attacked in Westminster, Camden and west London, before confirming the four new allegations.

-On Tuesday, the Producers Guild of America said Mr Weinstein had been banned for life over reports of his "decades of reprehensible conduct".
+On Tuesday, the Producers Guild of America said Weinstein had been banned for life over reports of his "decades of reprehensible conduct".

+Actress Rose McGowan says she was offered $1m (£760,000) from Harvey Weinstein in exchange for her silence.

+McGowan says she turned down the money the day before the New York Times ran an expose on the movie mogul earlier this month.